kunlun-qi/kunlun-qi.github.io/_pages/research.md

 - In the _**numerical**_ sense, I mainly focus on developing an efficient and accurate numerical method in simulating the kinetic equation, which I mean the _Fast Spectral Method_ ([I. Gamba, J. Haack, C. Hauck and J. Hu 2017](https://jingweihu-math.github.io/webpage/files/GHHH17.pdf)) for Boltzmann equation and its related variants.
 Comparing with other stochastic methods (like DSMC) or deterministic methods (like Discrete Velocity Models), the Fast Spectral Method has the followings advantages:
 > (i).
 It is able to transform the high dimensional and nonlinear integral operator, which is regarded as the main trouble-maker of the numerical simulation in Boltzmann equation, into a relatively simple weighted convolutional structure. <br>
 > (ii).
 It provides significantly more accurate results with less numerical complexity O(N^6) and storage requirement O(MN^4, M<N), and the fast acceleration can further reduce the computational cost to (MN^3logN, M<N) with the help of FFT. <br>
 > (iii).
-Its spatially homogeneous form can serve as a "black-box" solver in the velocity domain to be combined with other time and spatial discretization method to simulate the more practical complete Boltzmann equation, even with more complex geometric property. <br>
+Its spatially homogeneous form can serve as a "black-box" solver in the velocity domain to be combined with other time and spatial discretization method to simulate the more practical complete Boltzmann equation, even with more complex geometric property.

 The following figure describes "Time Evolution of a Measure-valued Solution to Boltzmann equation with different collision kernels", which is simulated by our Fast Spectral Method:
 ![Time Evolution of Measure-valued Solution to Boltzmann equation with different collision kernels, which is simulated by our Fast Spectral Method](/files/four3.jpg )